manuelernestog/astrofy/README.md

 #### HorizontalCard Shop Item

-This compoenet is already included in the Store layout of the template.
+This component is already included in the Store layout of the template.
 In case you want to use it in other place this are the props.

 ```html
 <HorizontalShopItem